 - Eliminated the security deposit.
-Apparently, deposits can be a turn-off for guests who might fear nitpicky things being charged back to them.
+Deposits can be a turn-off for guests who might fear nitpicky things being charged back to them.

 - More flexible length of stay.
-I had my listing limited to one week minimum stays.
+I had my listing limited to one-week minimum stays.
 But Airbnb is built on the idea of a quick stopover.
 Maybe one or two nights for most guests.
-In order to generate traffic, and more reviews (key for a profitable vacation rental!), and ultimately more cash flow, I changed my minimum stay to one night.
-The book advises a maximum stay of seven nights to promote turnover and more reviews, when starting out.
-After about ten bookings / reviews, we went back to 2 night minimum stays.
+To generate traffic, and more reviews (key for a profitable vacation rental!), and ultimately more cash flow, I changed my minimum stay to one night.
+The book advises a maximum stay of seven nights to promote turnover and more reviews when starting.
+After about ten bookings/reviews, we went back to 2-night minimum stays.